Skip to main content

 6. Click Apply to create the scatter plot.

-7. View the new scatter plot in the Charts panel.
+The new scatter plot appears in the Charts panel, displaying the data you configured.